Randolph Bancorp (NASDAQ:RNDB) Issues Quarterly Earnings Results

-Randolph Bancorp (NASDAQ:RNDB) posted its quarterly earnings data on Monday.
-The financial services provider reported $0.67 EPS for the quarter, topping the Zacks’ consensus estimate of $0.32 by $0.35, MarketWatch Earnings reports.
-Randolph Bancorp had a net margin of 27.35% and a return on equity of 21.99%.
+Randolph Bancorp (NASDAQ:RNDB) posted its quarterly earnings results on Monday.
+The financial services provider reported $0.67 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.35, MarketWatch Earnings reports.
+Randolph Bancorp had a return on equity of 21.99% and a net margin of 27.35%.

-The firm also recently declared a Not Available dividend, which will be paid on Tuesday, November 23rd.
-Investors of record on Tuesday, November 9th will be issued a dividend of $0.15 per share.
-The ex-dividend date is Monday, November 8th.
+The business also recently declared a Not Available dividend, which will be paid on Tuesday, November 23rd.
+Stockholders of record on Tuesday, November 9th will be paid a $0.15 dividend.
+The ex-dividend date of this dividend is Monday, November 8th.
 Randolph Bancorp’s payout ratio is currently 34.29%.

 Randolph Bancorp, Inc is a bank holding company, which engages in the provision of banking services through its subsidiary, Envision Bank.
 It operates through Envision Bank and Envision Mortgage segments.
 The Envision Bank segment consists interest earned on loans and investment securities and customer service fees on deposit accounts.